 Snapchat, Instagram, Twitter, Facebook etc.

-With almost endless possibilities of the world wide web, it has been so easy not only to google anything you need to know but also to socialise with your friends or peers on different platforms whenever you want and wherever you are.
-It seems to be a convenient choice to use those tools like Whatsapp, Snapchat, Instagram etc. to share anything you want with others and get immediate feedback.
+With the almost endless possibilities of the world wide web, it has been so easy not only to google anything you need to know but also to socialise with your friends or peers on different platforms whenever and wherever you are.
+It seems convenient to use tools like Whatsapp, Snapchat, Instagram, etc., to share anything you want with others and get immediate feedback.

 Think before you act!

-Your actions sometimes are influenced by how it would be perceived by others when posting it.
-Getting the perfect picture or video seems to be essential, since you want to share it with others and who don`t want to leave a positive track of himself/herself.
+Your actions sometimes are influenced by how they would be perceived by others when posting them.
+Getting the perfect picture or video seems essential since you want to share it with others who don`t want to leave a positive track of himself/herself.
 After a while, you might get very experienced in being a few steps ahead of the action itself, and you can sense if others might like where you are, what you are doing or how you look.

-With easy to fill in emojis you don’t even need to make a big fuss abound emotions.
-Choose in a sec which one suits most, and that’s it!
+With easy-to-fill-in emojis, you don’t even need to make a big fuss abound emotions.
+Choose in a sec which one suits you most, and that’s it!

 You wonder what kind of response you’ll get.
 The amount of LIKES can either boost your self-esteem or destroy it.
-Being popular or following popular peers seem to be essential if you don’t want to end up alone or look like a nerd.
+Being popular or following popular peers seems essential if you don’t want to end up alone or look like a nerd.